Car Break-Ins Skyrocket As Thieves Target Unsuspecting Tourists In San Francisco

-SAN FRANCISCO (KPIX) — Car break-ins have skyrocketed in San Francisco, increasing by more than 700 percent in some parts of the city.
+SAN FRANCISCO (KPIX 5) — Car break-ins have skyrocketed in San Francisco, increasing by more than 700 percent in some parts of the city.
 With more people visiting after county and state restrictions were lifted, thieves are taking advantage of tourists by breaking into rental cars.

 “There’s some glass over there and over there.
 We didn’t think anything of it and sure enough our car got broken into,” said Tony Medina, visiting from Los Angeles.